mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3288/Rockchip_RK3288_Linux_SDK_Release/Rockchip_RK3288_Linux_SDK_Release_V2.4.0_20210520_EN.md

 ##### Build Modules in Buildroot

-For example, for the qplayer module, commonly used build commands are as follows:
+For example, the qplayer module, the commonly used building commands are as follows:

 - Build qplayer